yuansfer/yuansfer-mobile-sdk-android/README.md

 ## yuansfer-payment-android
-yuansfer-payment-android is a project that aggregates WeChat、Alipay or Braintree payments, It mainly provides apps to quickly access APIs for WeChat and Alipay payments.
+yuansfer-payment-android is a project that aggregates WeChat、Alipay or Braintree payments, It mainly provides apps to quickly access APIs for many payments.
 In addition, it includes some other API interfaces with payment.

 ### Quick integration
 * Add the following dependencies in the app's build.gradle file, the payment method is optional